tarunon/RxInstantiate/Readme.md

 No Error `ReplaySubject(1)` wrapper.
 Don't need to inital value when init `LazyVariable`, but should set value before get value.

 ## RxInjectable
-Actual view/viewController may have own DataStore.
-In this case, it useful that using `LazyVariable`.
+Actual view/viewController may have own ViewModel.
+In this case, `ViewModel` should be Injectable that has same Dependency of view/viewController, maybe useful that using LazyVariable.
-`RxInjectable` have default implementation of `func inject` that injecting value to `LazyVariable`.
-It mean view/viewController that implemented `Instantiatable` and `RxInjectable` is require only binding from `LazyVariable`.
+`RxInjectable` have default implementation of `func inject` that injecting value to ViewModel.
+It mean view/viewController that implemented `Instantiatable` and `RxInjectable` is require only binding with `ViewModel`.

 ## RxDataSources extensions
 The cell type that implemented `Reusable`, can make default implementation of reuse cell and data binding.